privacy-scaling-explorations/zkevm-circuits/docs/Public_Input_Circuit.md

 - `is_rlc_keccak`: Fixed Column.
 This is true when the row is not for storing keccak hi/lo byte cells.
 This is because on these rows we accumulate Keccak input.
 - `q_keccak`: Selector Column.
 This selector is enabled at the row for computing keccak hash.
 This happens when the `rpi_bytes` column is at the row (1) after all `data_bytes` fields are assigned; (2) after all `pi_bytes` fields are assigned.
 - `q_block_tag`: Fixed Column.
 This is to connect with the Block Table and is used to indicate that the current row is not the last row of the block table.
 - `cum_num_txs`: Advice Column.
-This is used to record the cumulative number of transations;
+This is used to record the cumulative number of transactions;
 - `is_block_num_txs`: Fixed Column.
 This is true when the current row corresponds to the block table tag is `NumTxs`.